 Ode to the mountains – The magic of Mount Taranaki

 Mount Taranaki in New Zealand doesn’t show itself easily.
 It’s often obscured from view, shrouded by its own low-hanging clouds.
-But when it’s visible, this mythical mountain draws you in to explore its many walking tracks.
+But when it’s visible, this mythical mountain draws you in to explore its lofty top and many walking tracks.
 It was calling me and I had to go.

 Northern lights – Energy from out of space pouring in

 The magical northern lights are an awe-inspiring natural phenomenon.
-And Iceland is right beneath the aurora oval.
-Find out when you can see northern lights in Iceland and experience them in all their full-blown glory.
+They will completely overwhelm you, to an extend where you can only utter sounds of sheer admiration.
+Iceland is right beneath the aurora oval.
+Find out when you can see the northern lights in Iceland and experience them in all their full-blown glory.